kevinwlu/fye/README.md

 * [Mount Allison University](https://en.wikipedia.org/wiki/Mount_Allison_University) in [Sackville, New Brunswick](https://en.wikipedia.org/wiki/Sackville,_New_Brunswick)
 * [Shinerama](https://en.wikipedia.org/wiki/Shinerama)
 * [Marianne Williamson](https://en.wikipedia.org/wiki/Marianne_Williamson), [*A Return to Love*](https://en.wikipedia.org/wiki/A_Return_to_Love) 1992
-  > Our deepest fear is not that we are inadequate.
-Our deepest fear is that we are powerful beyond measure.
+  * "Our deepest fear is not that we are inadequate.
+Our deepest fear is that we are powerful beyond measure."
 * [*Pay It Forward*](https://en.wikipedia.org/wiki/Pay_It_Forward_(novel)) 1999 by [Catherine Ryan Hyde](https://en.wikipedia.org/wiki/Catherine_Ryan_Hyde)
 * [Feedback](https://en.wikipedia.org/wiki/Feedback)
 ## SMART Goals